LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_full"> \_full() </span>](#list_function_index)

 Returns true if the list is full, otherwise false.
-The list is considered full when its internal buffer is filled up, so the next element added to the list will required a resizing of the buffer, but note that the list has no limits to its capacity.
+The list is considered full when its internal buffer is filled up, so the next element added to the list will required a resizing of the buffer, but note that the list can grow indefinitely.

 #### Declaration